Derby Litchurch Lane Works: Alstom (2021–present)

 In January 2021, Alstom acquired Bombardier Transportation in exchange for €5.1 billion; accordingly, it took over operations of the Derby site and its rolling stock designs, such as the Aventra and Electrostar.

 In December 2021, Alstom, in joint venture with Hitachi, successfully gained a landmark contract to build the High Speed Two Phase One Class 895 rolling stock, capable of 225 mph.
 The end stage of the rolling stock will be done at Derby and Alstom's Crewe works with the first stage of production being done at the Hitachi Newton Aycliffe facility; questions over the future of this order have been raised.

 During early 2024, Alstom publicly called on the British government to place orders for a minimum of ten trains in order to prevent 1,300 job losses and a permanent loss of capability at the Derby site.
 In June, Alstom announced they had been given the go-ahead to build the new trains, with a contract for maintenance of them until 2046.
 The option for voluntary redundancies however still remain.

+The Greatest Gathering (2025)

+2025 marked the 200th anniversary since the opening of the Stockton and Darlington Railway in 1825 & 200 years in the history of rail transport.
+To mark the 200th anniversary an event called The Greatest Gathering was to take place.
+The Greatest Gathering was an exhibition of railway vehicles to be hosted at Derby Litchurch Lane Works from Friday 1 to Sunday 3 August 2025.
+It was the world's largest-ever gathering of historic and modern rolling stock.

+The event marked 200 years in the history of rail transport since the construction of Locomotion No. 1 and hauling of the world's first passenger train along the Stockton and Darlington Railway on 27 September 1825.

+Minister of State for Transport, Lord Peter Hendy stated that The Greatest Gathering "promises to enter the history books as the largest exhibition of railway equipment ever staged in the UK."

+Exhibits

+The original plan had been for 30 to 50 exhibits and 5,000 visitors.
+During 1–3 August 2025 there were 40,000 visitors, and over 140 railway vehicles and railway locomotives on display covering two centuries.
+Locomotives included heritage steam locomotives alongside heritage diesel and electric locomotives plus units to modern locomotives including electric multiple units.